Instructions for iLab use

 You will need this service if you are investigating components that can only be seen and analyzed in undecalcified bone samples (such as the calcium in measuring bone volume and density, bone formation/breakdown, or osteocyte quantification and analysis).

-You must first consult with Leah Guerra of the Bone Histomorphometry Core Lab (BHCL) to determine which staining and analysis services you will ultimately need before placing an order with us.
+You must first consult with the Bone Histomorphometry Core Lab (BHCL) to determine which staining and analysis services you will ultimately need before placing an order with us.
+The consultation will mainly indicate the best course of action for us in preparing your sample, especially sectioning instructions.

-Refer to the Bone Histomorphometry Guide for more detailed information
+Refer to the Bone Histomorphometry Guide for more detailed information.

 We recommend against this, but it is ultimately your decision.
 Please note that using a fixative other than 4% PFA will negatively impact the overall quality of your analysis.